 Current state of play*

-We believe the global listed infrastructure asset class is forecast to grow EBITDA and EPS by 6% p.a. and 7% p.a. respectively over the next two years, although this cannot be guaranteed.
+The global listed infrastructure asset class is forecast to grow EBITDA and EPS by 6% p.a. and 7% p.a. respectively over the next two years.
 Furthermore, we expect dividends to again grow faster than earnings, with sector DPS growth forecast at 8% p.a. over the next two years.
 However we note that dividend payout ratios are now forecast to reach 70%, up from 65% only 3 years ago.

 In our view, global listed infrastructure Balance Sheets are under-geared in Asia and Europe, but ‘fairly’ geared in North America.
-We note that 2018 saw some equity issuance in North America post restructuring in the energy infrastructure space; and from utilities seeking to lower their leverage after tax reform and some instances of aggressive, debt-funded merger and acquisition (M&A) activity.
+We note that 2018 saw some equity issuance in North America post restructuring in the energy infrastructure space; and from utilities seeking to lower their leverage after tax reform and some instances of aggressive, debt-funded M&A activity.

-Global listed infrastructure valuations remain well supported by the sale of shares or assets to private market investors at premium multiples relative to listed markets.
+Global listed infrastructure valuations remain well supported by the sale of assets to private market investors at premium multiples relative to listed markets.

 Examples of this include Ardian Infrastructure’s purchase of a 25% stake in Italian toll road operator ASTM for €850 million at a 60% premium to the share price, First Reserve’s purchase of 50% of the Blue Racer Midstream from Dominion Energy for US$1.5 billion, at 14x-16x EV/EBITDA, ArcLight Capital Partners’ US$1.1 billion purchase of Enbridge Inc.’s natural gas gathering and processing infrastructure assets, as well as Canada Pension Plan Investment Board’s C$1.75 billion purchase of various renewable assets from Enbridge Inc.